Phaltan

 Phaltan is a city, tehsil and municipal council in the Satara district in the Indian state of Maharashtra.
 The city is about 59 km northeast of the city of Satara and about 110 km from Pune.

 History

 Phaltan was one of the non-salute Maratha princely states of British India, under the central division of the Bombay presidency.
 It measured 397 square miles (1,028 km^{2}) in area.
-According to the 1901 census, the population decreased by 31% to 45,739; the town's population was 9,512 in that year.
-In 1901, the state enjoyed revenue estimated at £13,000, and paid a tribute of £640 to the British Raj.
-Its flag was a rectangular bicolor, orange over green.
+According to the 1901 census, the population decreased by 31% to 45,739; the town's population was 9,512.
+In 1901, the state had revenue estimated at £13,000, and paid a tribute of £640 to the British Raj.

-The Hindu ruling family was descended from Naik Nimbaji Nimbalkar (1284–1291).
-The ruler had the title of raja or Naik Nimbalkar.
-Maharani Sai Bhonsale, the first wife of the 17th century Maratha leader Shivaji, was from Phaltan.
-The last ruler of Phaltan was Major HH Raja Bahadur Shrimant Malojirao Mudhojirao Nanasaheb Naik Nimbalkar IV.

 Geography

 Phaltan has an average elevation of 568 meters (1,863 feet).

 Phaltan's climate is an inland climate of Maharashtra.
 The temperature ranges from 15 to 45 °C. Summer in Phaltan is comparatively hot and dry when compared to neighboring inland cities.
 Maximum temperatures exceed 40 °C every summer and typically range between 38–45 °C. Lows during this season are around 25–28 °C.

 The city receives less rainfall from June to September, and it has been declared as a drought-prone place by the government.
 Phaltan sometimes does not get rainfall during the rainy season.

 Winter starts in Phaltan from November to February.
 The winter temperatures are significantly higher compared to other cities in Maharashtra such as Pune and Nashik.
 Lowest temperatures range from 14–16 °C, while highests are in the range of 29–32 °C. Humidity is low in this season.

 Phaltan crosses a drought-prone area; a dry area is present to the south and south-west of Phaltan, a dry area begins.
 Water for drinking and irrigation is provided by the Veer Dam on the Nira river.